clojure-camp/myclojurecamp/README.md

-# Dojo
+# Partner-Serve

-App for managing the Dojo.
+App for pairing users with a tennis partner based on availablility, skill level and location

 ## Developing